 Well, I listed the ad on a few sites and in a few magazines, so I wanted to put together the full specs as best I can in one place.
 I will edit this as I remember things that I want to list, but at this time it's a fairly exhaustive list.
 I have taken some pictures that can be seen in the photo gallery on the right side of this blog.
-Asking price is $98,000.
+Asking price has just been lowered to $88,000.
 There are a lot of Cal 40s available for $30K to $60K, which are quite nice for day sailing or light cruising.
 If you want to race competitively, the cheaper boats will take a lot of time, work, and money to dial in.
 I know.
 I did it.
 I won't do it again.
-Shaman is a turn-key solution that is ready to go now for ocean and bay racing, crewed or shorthanded.
+Shaman is a turn-key solution that is ready to go now for ocean and bay racing.
 If you're interested, I also have a (really big) trailer for transporting her back from Hawaii on Matson Lines which I would sell separately after the boat sells.
 Read on.

 Best equipped Cal 40 on the West Coast.
-Fully equipped for racing to Hawaii, coastal races, around the buoys, fully crewed or short handed, as well as cruising on the weekends with the family.
-Huge sail inventory, many upgrades.
+Fully equipped for racing to Hawaii, coastal races, around the buoys, as well as cruising on the weekends with the family.
+Great sail inventory, many upgrades.

 HULL & APPENDAGES

 • Hull and keel filled and faired in 2003 by Paul Rosenthal

 • Carbon rudder by Waterat (Larry Tuttle) w/carbon post and Jefa self-adjusting bearing

 • Keel trailing edge above shaft log has been ground out and re-glassed